 Exam Tips for National Grid and Transformers

 This exam tips covers Exam Tips for National Grid and Transformers within National Grid & Transformers for GCSE Physics.
-Revise National Grid & Transformers in Extra Topics for GCSE Physics with 13 exam-style questions and 12 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise National Grid & Transformers in Extra Topics for GCSE Physics with 14 exam-style questions and 12 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 11 of 12 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position